mqttiotstuff/mqttiotstuff.github.io/content/post/iot-system-description/index.md

-which device has de button ?
+which device has buttons ?

 ```
  PhysicalObject that 'has subsystem' some ButtonDevice